yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 This relatively “new” pair, along with the already implemented `VK_EXT_extended_dynamic_state` and `VK_EXT_vertex_input_dynamic_state`, are the four extensions responsible for considerably reducing shader building stuttering.
 But as it always goes, support for these extensions in consumer GPUs is spotty at best, and a mess to support at worst.
-State3 in particular is only supported by the [NVIDIA Vulkan Beta](https://developer.nvidia.com/vulkan-driver) drivers, version 527.86 at the time of writing, and recent (late 2021 and newer) RADV Mesa drivers.
+`State3` in particular is only supported by the [NVIDIA Vulkan Beta](https://developer.nvidia.com/vulkan-driver) drivers, version 527.86 at the time of writing, and recent (late 2021 and newer) RADV Mesa drivers.
 We recommend anyone interested in testing how a fresh shader cache performs to give these drivers a go.

-Not like there is an alternative, implementing these extensions forced us to perform another dreaded cache invalidation.
+With no alternative, implementing these extensions forced us to perform another dreaded cache invalidation.

 {{< imgs
 	"./dynamic.png| Proof that the best GPUs for yuzu continue to be NVIDIA for either OS, or AMD on Linux"